pattyt0/learningDesignPatterns/fundamentals/Readme.md

 ### Overriding
 - Dynamic polymorphism because method is resolved at **runtime**.
 - Method is called through reference to the object instance of belongingness.
-- Example: Car move method, overriding it the car behaves different from generic Vehicle
+- Example: CommonCar move method, overriding it the car behaves different from generic Vehicle

 ## Inheritance
 - Deriving all attributes and functions to a child class.
 In order to create non-perfect and unique replicas,